sotomaque/emoji-map/CONFIGURATION.md

 # Configuration Guide for Emoji Map

-This document explains how to configure the Emoji Map application, particularly focusing on API keys and configuration files.
+This document explains how to configure the Emoji Map application, particularly focusing on API keys and environment variables.

 ## Configuration Files

-Emoji Map uses several configuration files to manage settings and API keys:
+Emoji Map uses the following configuration files:

-### 1. CustomInfo.plist
+### 1. Info.plist

 This is the main information property list file for the application.
+During the build process, the API key is automatically injected into this file from environment variables.

+### 2. CustomInfo.plist

+This is the main information property list file for the application.
 It contains:

 - Standard iOS app configuration (bundle ID, version, etc.)
 - Permission descriptions
 - UI configuration
-- **API Keys**: The `GooglePlacesAPIKey` is stored here as the primary source

 Location: `emoji-map/CustomInfo.plist`

-### 2. Config.plist

-This is a secondary configuration file specifically for API keys and other sensitive information:

-- Contains the `GooglePlacesAPIKey` as a backup source
-- Used during development and as a fallback

-Location: `emoji-map/Config.plist`

-### 3. Info.plist (Legacy Support)

-Some third-party SDKs (like Google Maps/Places) may look for API keys directly in a file named `Info.plist`.
-The app includes fallback logic to check this file if needed.

 ## API Key Configuration